 You might get a call saying you’ve been awarded a government grant for a project or student loans.
 They will ask for your bank account information so that they can deposit the funds.

 Or you get a call from someone posing as a bank representative who asks for sensitive information to confirm your identity.
 Afraid that your accounts are in danger, you feel pressured to provide it.
-Or, you get a call from the Social Security Administration warning you that your social security number is suspended and that you need to verify information to keep it active.
+Or, you get a call from the Social Security Administration warning you that your social security number is suspended and that you need to verify the information to keep it active.

 Fake charities could call asking you to support a legitimate cause, but the funds never actually make their way to a real organization.
 Most recently, scammers have taken advantage of the coronavirus to coax unsuspecting victims to release sensitive information either to donate to help those in need or to receive important health updates or medicine.